 - When clicking a link saved to your desktop, ensure that your default browser is set to the same browser you used to take it offline, or right-click the link and select "Open with ..."

-- For Chrome, ensure the profile – found under the Chrome 'People' menu – is the same used to take the script offline (Note: the script will not be available on different device with the same profile).
+- For Chrome, ensure the profile – found under the Chrome 'People' menu – is the same used to take the script offline (Note: the script will not be available on different devices with the same profile).

 - If you cannot find the offline link you bookmarked or otherwise saved, point your browser – while offline – to celtx.com to open the Offline Script Manager